pierre-rouleau/about-erlang/doc/installing-erlang.rst

 - `Using Specialized OS Shells for Erlang`_, to use several versions of Erlang simultaneously.
 - `Using PEL with Specialized Shells for Erlang to Edit Erlang`_.

+The next step is to setup files that are important when using Erlang.
+These files are described in the following sections.

+- The ~/.erlang startup file

 Some extra information specific to macOS is available of my `macOS Development Environment`_ document.